USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/cafe.md

       * You should get a "setup successful" popup with the name of your collection.
         * If you get a collection name that is generic like "scinet_cafe" you can click "show collection details" and, on the right of the collection details page, select "edit attributes" to edit the collection's  name.
         * If you are happy with it, click "Exit Setup."
-    1. When you run globusconnect in the future, it will scan for USB devices, add any that it finds to the globus config, and start the server.
+    1. When you run "globusconnect" in the future, it will scan for USB devices, add any that it finds to the globus config, and start the server.
 You can use "globusconnect -help" to see this information.
     1. If you need to add USB devices after starting the server just run “globusconnect -restart” to rescan devices and restart the server.